 Sláinte!
 It’s March and you know what that means – St. Patrick’s Day is just around the corner!

 St. Patrick’s Day is celebrated annually on March 17th.
-In 2019 the date falls on a Sunday.
-This is the last year until 2024 that St. Patrick’s day will be officially observed on a weekend date.
+In 2020 the date falls on a Tuesday.

 What is St. Patrick’s Day?